-I acknowledge that I have received access to the Fontbonne University Policy Manuals that are applicable to me, and that I have reviewed and will comply with their contents.
+I acknowledge that I have received access to the Fontbonne University Policy Manuals that are applicable to me, and I will review and comply with their contents.

 I understand and agree that all provisions in the Policy Manuals must be followed at all times.
 I understand that the University reserves the right to make any adjustments or changes at the University's discretion.